Lewis Morris (speaker): Career

 Upon his father's death in 1746, he inherited the manor, becoming the 2nd Lord of the Manor of Morrisania which eventually became over 2,000 acres.
 He also owned between forty and sixty slaves.
 Lewis is considered "representative of those colonial-born politicians who came to dominate public life in eighteenth-century British America, during a time of frenetic colonial economic and demographic growth."

 Morris served as Judge of the High Court of the Admiralty of New York from 1738 until his death, with jurisdiction over New Jersey and Connecticut, and Judge of the Court of Oyer and Terminer.
 During his twenty-four year tenure as New York's vice-admiralty judge, he personally condemned more than 260 prize ships captured by colonial privateers, worth over £2 million.

 In 1722, he became a member of Governor William Burnet's council.
 From 1732 to 1750, he represented Westchester County (which today is Westchester and Bronx counties) in the New York General Assembly.
 He served alongside his father in the Assembly.
 In 1737, was chosen to succeed Adolphus Philipse as Speaker of the New York General Assembly, in which he served until 1738.
 While speaker, he replaced virtually all of the judicial and militia officers in Westchester.

 Personal life

 Morris was twice married.
-His first wife was Katrintje "Catherine" Staats (1697–1731), a daughter of New York surgeon, Dr. Samuel Staats.
+His first wife was Katrintje "Catherine" Staats (1697–1731), a daughter of New York surgeon, Samuel Staats.
 Her paternal grandfather was Abraham Staats, one of the first settlers of the New Netherland colonies.
 Together, they were the parents of: